kubernetesvillage/ecr_eks_security_masterclass_public/README.md

 - [Datadog Security Labs - EKS Attacking & Securing Cloud Identities](https://securitylabs.datadoghq.com/articles/amazon-eks-attacking-securing-cloud-identities/)
 - [Cloud HackTricks Kubernetes Enumeration](https://cloud.hacktricks.xyz/pentesting-cloud/kubernetes-security/kubernetes-enumeration)
 - [ Attacking & Defending Kubernetes training](https://www.linkedin.com/in/peachycloudsecurity/)

+Note: Currently unable to provide the support in case facing any deployment issue.
+This lab is for educational purposes only.
+Do not attack or test any website or network without proper authorization.
+The trainers are not liable or responsible for any misuse and this course provided independently and is not endorsed by their employers or any other corporate entity.